elvisimprsntr/siriproxy-radstat/README.md

 Radio Thermosts models CT22 and CT20 also have WiFi capability, but it is not known if those use the same API.

+These thermostats require either a C-Wire conection from your HVAC or an external 24VAC power supply to power the WiFi module.